cositools/cosi-setup/README.md

 ### Accessing the options

 The setup script has serveral advanced options accessible.
-Using the above one-line install script, you can add options the following way (pay attention to the underscore:
+Using the above one-line install script, you can add options the following way (pay attention to the underscore):

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/cositools/cosi-setup/main/setup.sh)" _ --options --here